 16Hurd, supra note 13, at 93 (citing 1 Col. Rec. of Conn.
-509, "No man's life shall be taken away, no man's honor or good name shall be stained, no man's person shall be arrested, restrained, banished, dismembered nor any ways punished; no man shall be deprived of his wife or children, no man's goods or estate shall be taken away from him, nor any ways indamaged under color of law or countenance of authority, unless it be by virtue or equity of some express law of the country, warranting the same, established by a general court and sufficiently published").
+509, "No man's life shall be taken away, no man's honor or good name shall be stained, no man's person shall be arrested, restrained, banished, dismembered nor any ways punished, no man's goods or estate shall be taken away from him, nor any ways indamaged under color of law or countenance of authority, unless it be by virtue or equity of some express law of the country, warranting the same, established by a general court and sufficiently published").